ALive-research/Slicer-Liver/Docs/adr/0018-nurbs-extension-surface.md

   right (some anatomies need 5×5 or 5×7 control polygons; the 4×4 specialisation was a v1 limitation, not a deliberate UX decision).
 - Schema v2 (`.lrp.json`) carries forward — surgeon plans authored
-  with arbitrary M×N round-trip cleanly.
+  with either `{3×3, 4×4}` shape round-trip cleanly; v2.1 schema v3
+  will admit larger M×N for the NURBS sibling.
 - The ring-group taxonomy generalizes mechanically; T2.3's `right-drag-ring-group` event flow inherits the formula.
 - d'Albenzio et al. citation lands as a committed architectural